Princess Alexandra of Luxembourg

-Princess Alexandra of Luxembourg, Princess of Nassau and Princess of Bourbon-Parma (Alexandra Joséphine Teresa Charlotte Marie Wilhelmine; born 16 February 1991) is the fourth child and only daughter of Henri, Grand Duke of Luxembourg, and Maria Teresa, Grand Duchess of Luxembourg.
+Princess Alexandra of Luxembourg (Alexandra Joséphine Teresa Charlotte Marie Wilhelmine; born 16 February 1991) is the fourth child and only daughter of Henri, Grand Duke of Luxembourg, and Maria Teresa, Grand Duchess of Luxembourg, and the younger sister of Grand Duke Guillaume V. Alexandra is also "Princess of Nassau" and "Princess of Bourbon-Parma".
+She is currently 7th in the line of succession.

 Early life and background

-Princess Alexandra was born at the Grand Duchess Charlotte Maternity Hospital in Luxembourg.
+Princess Alexandra was born on 16 February 1991 at the Grand Duchess Charlotte Maternity Hospital in Luxembourg.
 She was raised in the Luxembourg countryside at Fischbach Castle, and later at Berg Castle, where her family moved upon her father's ascent to the Luxembourg throne.

-Through her father, she is directly linked and related to many European royal families, which include; Belgium, The Netherlands, Sweden, Austria, Liechtenstein, Portugal, and Spain.
-Her paternal great-grandfather was King Leopold III of Belgium, her great-grandmother was Princess Astrid of Sweden and the current King Philippe of Belgium is her second cousin.
+Through her father, she is directly linked and related to many European royal families, which include; Belgium, the Netherlands, Sweden, Denmark, Austria, Liechtenstein, Portugal, and Spain.
+Her paternal great-grandfather was King Leopold III of Belgium, her great-grandmother was Princess Astrid of Sweden and the current King Philippe of Belgium is her first cousin once removed.
 Her paternal aunts are Archduchess Marie Astrid of Austria and Princess Margaretha of Liechtenstein.
 Her godparents are Archduchess Maria-Anna of Austria and Prince Michel of Ligne.
-Her siblings are: Hereditary Grand Duke Guillaume, Prince Félix, Prince Louis and Prince Sébastien.
-She is sixth in line of succession to the throne.
+Her siblings are: Grand Duke Guillaume V, Prince Félix, Prince Louis and Prince Sébastien.
+She is seventh in line of succession to the throne.

 Education and interests

 She attended private schools in Luxembourg, primary school at the Angelsberg School and her secondary education at the Lycée Vauban.
-She received her baccalauréat with honors in Literature.
+She received her baccalaureate with honors in Literature.

 Alexandra pursued her university studies abroad in the United States at the private Catholic Franciscan University of Steubenville.
 After studying psychology and social sciences in the United States, she went on to continue her studies in Paris where she received a bachelor's degree in philosophy, with concentrations in ethics and anthropology.
 As of 2017, she holds a master's degree in inter-religious studies from the Irish School of Ecumenics with a specialization in Conflict Resolution.

 She maintains a strong interest in politics and religion.

 The Princess gained International Relations working experience while doing an internship at the Security Council at the United Nations in New York (when Luxembourg was a non-permanent member) where the Grand Duchy owns a historic mansion located at 17 Beekman Place in Manhattan named Luxembourg House, and also while working in journalism in the Middle East.
 She works as a volunteer helping refugees.

-As a linguist, Princess Alexandra is fluent in Luxembourgish, French, English, Spanish, German, and Italian.
-She is passionate about literature and travel, by which discovering new cultures and languages.
+Princess Alexandra is fluent in Luxembourgish, French, English, Spanish, German, and Italian.
+She is passionate about literature and travel, by which she can discover new cultures and languages.
 She plays tennis regularly, enjoys alpine skiing and currently resides between Paris and Luxembourg.
 She vacations each summer with her family at their summer home on the French Riviera.

+She has a rose variety named after her.